Preproposal statement of inquiry was filed as WSR 06-13-098.

 (h) Wash hands with single-use soap and disposable hand-drying towels after toilet use and before providing service to each client.))
 (1) Requirements and standards.

-(a) All locations must have a dispensing sink with hot and cold running water.
-Dispensing sinks are used for mixing chemicals, and disinfecting supplies, tools, equipment, and other materials.
-Dispensing sinks must be labeled "not for public use."
+(b) All locations must have a dispensing sink that must be labeled "not for public use."

-(i) Waste containers must be emptied, sanitized and disinfected daily.
+(j) Waste receptacles and sweepers must be emptied, sanitized and disinfected daily.